The Most Beautiful Places in Illinois Feature Waterfalls, Stunning Vistas, and Wildflowers

 Galena

 Unabashedly crowned one of the most charming small towns in America, downtown Galena and its corresponding 800-property historic district is quite simply a spectacular sight to behold under any conditions.
-Stroll down Main Street to admire the Americana-soaked shops and restaurants, then spend a few hours exploring the stately Ulysses S. Grant Home before taking a load off at the DeSoto House Hotel, the state’s oldest operating lodging since 1855, or opting for an epic Airbnb like the Historic Owl House or a cozy stay at Inn at Irish Hollow.
+Stroll down Main Street to admire the Americana-soaked shops and restaurants, seemingly preserved in time, then spend a few hours exploring the stately Ulysses S. Grant Home before taking a load off at the DeSoto House Hotel, the state’s oldest operating lodging since 1855, or opting for an epic Airbnb like the Historic Owl House or a cozy stay at Inn at Irish Hollow.
 Before speeding back over to the big city, stretch your legs by hitting the slopes at Chestnut Mountain, working up a sweat along the Galena River Trail’s cross-country ski path, or strapping into a pair of snowshoes and taking in the sights at Eagle Ridge Nordic Center.

 Giant City State Park